New to TurboTax? File with expert help for $60.

 Claiming Business Expenses

 “When it comes to claiming expenses against your business income,” Watson notes, “There’s a very broad brush stroke that can be used.
 Anything that I use to make a profit is potentially deductible.”
-The CRA allows a multitude of business expenses to be deducted from salaries and benefits, traveling expenses, goods for retail sale, attorney and accounting fees, rent, leases, bank charges and maintenance.
+The CRA allows a multitude of business expenses to be deducted from salaries and benefits, travelling expenses, goods for retail sale, attorney and accounting fees, rent, leases, bank charges and maintenance.
 If your business is located in your home, you can deduct portions of your mortgage payments, rent, utilities, repairs, upgrades and property tax.
 The percentage deducted depends on the amount of space you use to carry on your venture.
 Car expenses may be deductible if you use your car to do business, including lease payments, maintenance, parking and depreciation of the vehicle.
 All of these deductions help reduce your taxable income and thereby your taxable rate.

 You can check the TurboTax link on Business Deductions for more information.